Dental Career

 Insurance

 Dentists have adopted a variety of strategies to deal with insurance providers.
 Some choose not to go “in-network” with any providers.
-While this approach leaves treatment decisions fully in your hands, it can severely limit your patient pool and price many patients out of your care.
+While this approach leaves treatment decisions entirely in your hands, it can severely limit your patient pool and price many patients out of your care.
 Many dentists learn the key phrases and chart details that can make or break case acceptance by each insurance provider.
 Some choose the path of least resistance and try to align their plans with what they know insurance will accept.

 Family with young children turning in dental paperwork at front desk.